apache/shenyu-website/content/en/projects/shenyu/register-center-design/index.md

    ├    ├     ├               ├──${ip:prot}
 ```

-Etcd register client will save data to etcd when shenyu client is started.

-Etcd register server will keep watching the change of data node.

-Trigger selector and rule data update and event will be published, when metadata data node update.

-Trigger selector and upstream update and event will be published, when uri data node update.
+shenyu-client starts up, the service interface information (MetaDataRegisterDTO/URIRegisterDTO) wrote in Ephemeral way above Etcd of the node.

+shenyu-admin uses Etcd's Watch mechanism to monitor events such as data update and deletion, and triggers the corresponding registration processing logic after data changes.
+Upon receipt of a change to the MetadataregisterDTO node, the data change and data synchronization event publication of the selector and rule is triggered.
+Upon receipt of a UriRegisterDTO node change, the upstream of the selector is triggered to publish an update and data synchronization event.

 ## Consul Registry